red-isbe/isbe-contracts/docs/generated/client/networkdirectory.md

 function deleteNetwork(uint256 chainId) external
 ```

-Deletes a network and all its resources from the catalog
+Deletes a network and all its resources from the directory

 _Ensures network exists, checks pause state and permissions before deletion_